cmguandalin/TripoSH-Fitting-v2/README.md

 - `-config`: Path to the configuration file (required).
 - `-ncpus`: Number of cpus for multiprocessing runs (optional).
-- `-nlive`: Number of live points for sampling (optional).
-- `-flive`: Estimate of the fraction of the evidence in the live set (optional).

 ---

 ## Output

 The code outputs the following:
-1. **Sampling Results**: A `.npy` dictionary containing the samples, log_weights, and log_likelihood produced by the `nautilus` sampler, and the priors containing the parameters varied in the analysis.
+1. **Sampling Results**: A `.npy` dictionary containing the samples, weights, log_likelihood and log_priors produced by the `pocoMC` sampler, and the priors containing the parameters varied in the analysis.
 3. **Log File**: Progress and timing information are constantly printed.

 ---